 Foundries.io REST API

-Foundries.io™ implements a REST API that allows users to interact with their Factory and devices.
-This section examples use of the REST API with cURL (command-line tool for transferring data using various network protocols).
+The FoundriesFactory™ Platform implements a REST API that allows you to interact with you Factory and devices.
+This section examples use of the REST API with curl (command-line tool for transferring data using various network protocols).

 To follow this section, it is important to have: